We have audited the attached Balance Sheet of STEEL AUTHORITY OF INDIA

 In our opinion and to the best of our information and according to the

-explanations given to us, the said accounts subject to our observation
+explanations given to us, the said accounts read with significant

-and notes on accounts appearing in Note 28-41, give the information
+accounting policies and notes on accounts appearing in Schedule 3, give

-required by the Companies Act, 1956 in the manner so required and give
+the information required by the Companies Act, 1956 in the manner so

-a true and fair view in conformity with the accounting principles
+required and give a true and fair view in conformity with the

 i) in case of Balance Sheet, of the state of affairs of the Company as

-ii) in case of Statement of Profit & Loss Account, of the Profit of the
+ii) in case of Profit & Loss Account, of the Profit of the Company for

 iii) in case of the Cash Flow Statement, of the cash flows for the year